LivingLegacyMedia/vowbound/chapter_12.md

 "That sounds backward."

 Mira made a sound between a laugh and a sob.
 "Backward.
 He thinks love is *backward*."
-She sank into a chair, covering her face.
+She looked at her brother, tears streaming.
 "This is what I traded everything for.
 This hollow shell who can't even understand why I'm crying."

 "I'm not hollow," Torin said mildly.
 "Cassian said so.
 I'm 'incomplete.'
 Different from the others."